-The Company had no customer that individually accounted for over 10% of the lease billings of the Company's owned and managed fleet in 2008, 2007 and 2006.
+The Company's largest customer represented approximately 12.1% of the Company's total owned and managed fleet's 2009 leasing billings.
+The Company had no other customers that individually accounted for over 10% of the lease billings of the Company's owned and managed fleet in 2009 and no customer that individually accounted for over 10% of the lease billings of the Company's owned and managed fleet in 2008 and 2007.
 The Company currently has containers on-hire to more than 400 customers.
 The Company's customers are mainly international shipping lines, but the Company also leases containers to freight forwarding companies and the U.S. military.
-The Company's five largest customers accounted for approximately 34.0% of the Company's total owned and managed fleet's 2008 leasing billings.
-The Company's largest customer represented approximately 9.8% of the Company's total owned and managed fleet's 2008 leasing billings.
-For the fiscal years ended December 31, 2008, 2007 and 2006, revenue from the Company's 25 largest container lesses by lease billings represented 75.9%, 78.4% and 80.7% of the Company's total owned and managed fleet's container lesse billings, respectively, with revenue from the Company's single largest container lesse accounting for \$44.7 million, \$33.0 million and \$28.9 million or 9.8%, 8.4% and 9.0% of the Company's total owned and managed fleet's container lease billings during the respective periods.
+The Company's five largest customers accounted for approximately 34.8% of the Company's total owned and managed fleet's 2009 leasing billings.
+For the fiscal years ended December 31, 2009, 2008 and 2007, revenue from the Company's 25 largest container lessees by lease billings represented 74.8%, 75.9% and 78.4% of the Company's total owned and managed fleet's container lessee accounting for \$51.4 million, \$44.7 million and \$33.0 million or 12.1%, 9.8% and 8.4% of the Company's total owned and managed fleet's container lease billings during the respective periods.
 A default by any of these major customers could have a material adverse impact on the Company's business, results from operations and financial condition.
 In addition, the largest lessees of the Company's owned fleet are often among the largest lessees of the Company's managed fleet.
 The largest lessees of the Company's managed fleet are responsible for a significant portion of the billings that generate the Company's management fee revenue.